pusher/pusher-http-python/README.md

     p['a_channel'].trigger('an_event', {'some': 'data'}, socket_id)

+## Webhooks

+To handle incoming webhooks, such as `channel_occupied`, `channel_vacated`, etc., you can do this:

+    request_body = "a variable containing the body of the request" header_key = "the request's HTTP_X_PUSHER_KEY header"
+    header_signature = "the request's HTTP_X_PUSHER_SIGNATURE header"

+    # Build the webhook
+    webhook = p.webhook(request_body, header_key, header_signature)

+    # Validate the webhook
+    if not webhook.valid():
+        # return 401 Unauthorized
+        pass

+    # Handle the incoming webhook's events
+    for event in webhook.events():
+        if event['name'] == 'channel_occupied':
+            print "Channel %s has been occupied" % event['channel'] elif event['name'] == 'channel_vacated':
+            print "Channel %s has been vacated" % event['channel']

+There is also a shortcut for handling Django requests:

+    def webhook_controller(request):
+        """Assume this is a normal Django controller in views.py""" webhook = p.django_webhook(request)

+        # And then you can use this just like above
+        if webhook.valid():
+            print "webhook is valid :)"
+        else:
+            print "webhook ain't valid! :\"

 ## Advanced usage

 A custom json encoder class, such as the one provided by Django may also be specified: